GleemingKnight/Slime/README.md

 Slime is a Minecraft world file format described by the [Hypixel](https://hypixel.net) developers on one of their [dev blogs](https://hypixel.net/threads/dev-blog-5-storing-your-skyblock-island.2190753/).
 This format was originally designed to store SkyBlock player islands.
 As so, the main focus of this format is small worlds, guaranteeing a higher compression rate, and using less disk space than Minecraft's default [Region file format](https://www.mojang.com/2011/02/minecraft-save-file-format-in-beta-1-3/).

-This projects provides a [CraftBukkit](https://www.spigotmc.org/) Slime chunk loader based on "in-memory" worlds, which don't use disk storage at all.
-This is extremely useful for minigame servers, where the maps tend to be small (they fit nicely in memory), and no world saving is needed.
+This project provides a [CraftBukkit](https://www.spigotmc.org/) Slime chunk loader based on "in-memory" worlds, which don't use disk storage at all.
+This is extremely useful for minigame servers, where the maps tend to be small (they fit nicely in memory), and no world saving is required.

 ## Getting started